 - It is a mistake to use one’s supposed lack of “talent” as a crutch, as justification for one’s lack of accomplishment.

 I suggest that the monument to Michael Jordan is all wrong.
 It should not be a larger-than-life god timelessly suspended above the rim.
-It should be a down-to-earth likeness showing his grimacing face, burning muscles, and pouring sweat in the gym when nobody was looking.
+It should be a down-to-earth likeness showing his grimacing face, burning muscles, and pouring sweat in a dingy gym when nobody was looking.

 “If you think you can or think you can’t, you’re right.”